-"Introduce health-promoting foods, like good fats, high-fiber foods, veggies, turmeric, and ginger," she says.
-"The gut regulates inflammation in our body.
-Cleaning up the diet and gut with a pure diet high in fiber, low in sugar and hydrogenated oils reduces inflammation throughout the whole body.
-I often see a huge improvement in my clients with rosacea who have overhauled their diets or recently participated in a cleanse."
-Plus, who doesn't love another excuse to hit up your local farmer's market?
+This might explain why they often see improvements in their clients with rosacea who have overhauled their diets or recently participated in a cleanse.
+Plus, who doesn't love another excuse to hit up your local farmers market?
 You can make going out to get fresh veggies and other foods part of a relaxing weekly ritual.

 Drink Aloe Vera Water

-"Drinking aloe vera water is like drinking water with extra antioxidants and vitamins," she says.
+Applying aloe vera topically is nothing new, but ingesting it?
+"Drinking aloe vera water is like drinking water with extra antioxidants and vitamins," Ellen says.
 "It helps increase the water content in the intestines and helps to eliminate toxins in the body, thus helping inflammation in the body and lessening rosacea."

 You can buy aloe vera water at the store, or you can make your own.
 To do it at home, take a few cubes of aloe (cut fresh out of an aloe stem, beneath the green part) and add them to a blender.
 Add water to the aloe cubes in the blender and blend until the two are totally mixed.
 If you want, you can add a bit of lemon or juice for some extra flavor.

-"Applying pure aloe vera gel, a green tea compress, or a colloidal oatmeal mask will temporarily relieve the skin, reducing redness and inflammation," she says.
-Plus, you've probably got most of those ingredients in your house already!
+"Applying pure aloe vera gel, a green tea compress, or a colloidal oatmeal mask will temporarily relieve the skin, reducing redness and inflammation," says Ellen.
+Plus, there's a good chance you've got most of those ingredients in your house already.